Willie Gallacher (footballer): Career

 His brother was fellow footballer Tommy Gallacher.
 They were the sons of Patsy Gallacher, one of Celtic's legendary players who also spent time at Falkirk.
-Tommy's son Brian also became a footballer, as did another nephew, Kevin, who played for Scotland at World Cup 98.
+A nephew, Kevin, played for Scotland at the 1998 FIFA World Cup.

 The Gallachers are also related to another footballing branch of the family, John Divers and his son of the same name who both played for Celtic.